nci/scores/docs/contributing.md

 These guidelines describe how to collaborate effectively.

-Types of contributions include bug reports, merge requests, feature requests, and code reviews.
+Types of contributions include bug reports, merge requests and feature requests.
 Contributions which are in line with the roadmap will be prioritised.
 The roadmap outlines the intentions for this package.

 ## Roadmap
 1. Addition of more scores, metrics and statistical techniques